-Think about how you would evaluate a team that was proposing to implement your innovation.
-What capabilities would you want to see in such a team?
+Think about how you would evaluate a team that was proposing to implement this innovation.
+What dynamic capabilities would you want to see in such a team?
 What would make you doubt that this team could pull it off?
 These are the capabilities you should be thinking about.